Healthcare in the Netherlands

 From 2012 to 2020, health care spending declined from 10.9 percent to 10.5 percent of GDP.

 History

 From 1941 to 2006, there were separate public and private systems of short-term health insurance.
 The public insurance system was implemented by non-profit health funds, and financed by premiums taken directly out of the wages (together with income taxes).
 Everyone earning less than a certain threshold qualified for the public insurance system, while anyone with income over that threshold was obliged to have private insurance instead.
 About two-thirds of the country's residents were covered under the health fund, while the remaining third had private health insurance.
+With increasing healthcare costs this system was no longer sustainable.
+Patrick Jeurissen, a professor at Radboud University Nijmegen was quoted in Vox as saying "The old system had really hit a wall" due to rising costs.